julzaza/wildwitchherbs/_posts/2026-01-17-womens-herbs-life-stages-folk-medicine.md

 - Increased susceptibility to spirits, dreams, and emotional overwhelm
 - Strong protections, mild tonics

+Plants like mugwort were closely tied to dreams, first blood, and psychic sensitivity, a relationship still visible in traditional uses of mugwort for dreaming and vision explored in **[Dreamwork And Night Magic](/witchy-plants-bedroom/)**.

 ### Common Herbs Across Cultures
 - **Mugwort** (*Artemisia vulgaris*) — Europe, Asia
 - **Chamomile** — Europe, Middle East